open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Zipkin/README.md

 * `ServiceName`: Name of the service reporting telemetry.
 If the `Resource` associated with the telemetry has "service.name" defined, then it'll be preferred over this option.
 * `Endpoint`: URI address to receive telemetry (default `http://localhost:9411/api/v2/spans`).

-It can be configured using following two ways:
+   It can be configured using two ways:
    1. [Incode](../../examples/Console/TestZipkinExporter.cs)
    2. [Environment variable](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/sdk-environment-variables.md#zipkin-exporter)

+   If both `Incode` and `Environment variable` is used, Incode value will take precedence.
 * `UseShortTraceIds`: Whether the trace's ID should be shortened before sending to Zipkin (default false).
 * `MaxPayloadSizeInBytes`: Maximum payload size - for .NET versions